Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Symptoms lasting more than 10 days

-Symptoms that art not relieved by over-the-counter drugs
+Symptoms that are not relieved by over-the-counter medicines